vietj/vertx-http-proxy/README.md

-# Vert.x Gateway
+# Vert.x Http Proxy

-An API gateway for microservices based on Vert.x , right now it can discover Docker containers on the same host.
+A dynamic HTTP reverse proxy for microservices based on Vert.x , right now it can discover Docker containers on the same host.

 Usage : _package_ and then run the _fatjar_ :